Holding your horse

 Now, in difficult times that demand lots of patience, I say that “I’m holding my horse”.
 Hold it, wait, persevere.
 It’s the same thing.
 Holding your horse means consciously enduring a situation, or a time of your life that’s uncomfortable, but you’ll get strengthened by it.

-Do you enjoy my Kung Fu stories?
+Did you enjoy my Kung Fu story?
 Please leave your comment below.